 Please review our school calendar when you receive it and mark your home calendar accordingly.
 Reminder notices will be posted before each holiday.

 Our program will be following Manchester Township school calendar.
-Additional days will be added to the calendar if we experience severe weather.
+Additional days will be added to the calendar if we experience severe weather in excess of 5 days.
 In the case of inclement weather, our staff members will send a message in the Brightwheel app.
 If you do not respond, staff will call or text you to inform you if our school will be closed.
 You can also listen to the radio at WOBM (92.7 FM) or WJLK (94.3 FM) or njstormwatch.com.
 In the event of a delayed opening, we will open school at 10 AM.

 CONFERENCES AND PROGRESS REPORTS